demsarjure/UnityBoids/README.md

 # UnityBoids
 An implementation of boids in Unity.
-Uses KD-trees and spatial partitioning for optimizing the performance.
+The behaviour of boids is tunnable through parameters in the editor.
+To optimize performance this implementation is capable of using KD-trees or spatial partitioning